radixdlt/olympia-node/system-tests/specification/docker-tests.md

 #### Description

-Outgoing traffic is blocked for each and every node.
-They should fail a liveness test.
+Outgoing traffic is blocked for every node.
+The nodes should then fail a liveness test.
 When communication resumes, consensus should resume.

 #### Motivation